-David Williams is a Partner in the Corporate Department of Simpson Thacher & Bartlett and is the founder and Co-Head of the Firm’s Latin America Practice.
+David Williams is a Partner in the Corporate Department of Simpson Thacher & Bartlett and is the founder of the Firm’s Latin America Practice.
 Fluent in Spanish, David has focused on cross-border transactions in Latin America for more than 25 years.
 He specializes in mergers and acquisitions, corporate and project financings, restructurings, corporate governance and other complex corporate matters.

 Recognized as the “International Lawyer of the Year” in 2018 by Latin Lawyer and described by clients and counterparts as an “extraordinary lawyer” who “truly understands the Latin American environment,” David is the only international lawyer with The Legal 500’s highest ranking of “Leading Lawyer” for Latin America in the two categories of both “Corporate and M&A” and “Banking and Finance.”
 He has been consistently cited as a leading lawyer in numerous practice directories and peer reviews including The Legal 500, The International Who’s Who of Business Lawyers, Chambers Global, Latin Lawyer’s Guide to Latin American Leading Business Law Firms, Chambers Latin America, Euromoney’s Guide to World’s Leading Capital Markets Lawyers and The World’s Leading Banking Lawyers.